Ideology of the Chinese Communist Party: Marxism–Leninism and Mao Zedong Thought

 I am a Marxist.
 The essence of Marxism is change, [...]
 The Marxist in China today is not a stubborn, dogmatic, and outdated 19th-century old man, but a dynamic, pro-change, young thinker.
 We have a flexible approach: if Marx's words are still applicable, we will use them; for things he did not articulate clearly, we will spell them out; for what he did not say, we will boldly come up with something new.

 — — Ye Xiaowen on the role of Marxist thought.

-Marxism–Leninism was the first official ideology of the Chinese Communist Party, and is a combination of classical Marxism (the works of Karl Marx and Friedrich Engels) and Leninism (the thoughts of Vladimir Lenin).
-According to the CCP, "Marxism–Leninism reveals the universal laws governing the development of history of human society."
-To the CCP, Marxism–Leninism provides a vision of the contradictions in capitalist society and of the inevitability of a future socialist and communist society.
-Marx and Engels first created the theory behind Marxist party building; Lenin developed it in practice before, during and after the Russian Revolution of 1917.
-Lenin's biggest achievement came in party-building, through concepts such as the vanguard party of the working class and democratic centralism.
+The People's Daily describes Marxism–Leninism as part of its "ideological foundation", which is regarded as the combined developments of classical Marxism (the works of Karl Marx and Friedrich Engels) and Leninism (the thoughts of Vladimir Lenin).
+According to the CCP, "Marxism–Leninism reveals the universal laws governing the development of history of human society" which provides "a vision of the contradictions in the capitalist system" and shows that socialist and subsequently communist society will "inevitably replace" capitalism.
+Marx and Engels are described as first creating the theory behind Marxist party building; Lenin then developed it in practice before, during and after the Russian Revolution of 1917.
+The party regards Lenin's own party-building as his "foremost achievement", through concepts such as the vanguard party of the working class and democratic centralism.

 The 1929 Gutian Congress was important in establishing the principle of party control over the military, which continues to be a core principle of the party's ideology.
 In the short term, this concept was further developed in the June 1930 Program for the Red Fourth Army at All Levels and the winter 1930 Provisional Regulations on the Political Work of the Chinese Workers and Peasants Army (Draft), which formally established Party leadership of the military.